-You do not need to operate the vehicle in R (Reverse) to disengage your front hubs.
+• You do not need to operate the vehicle in R (Reverse) to disengage your front hubs, but it will eliminate any torque bind and allow the system to immediately disengage.

-Shifting from 4x4 HIGH (4WD high) to 4x4 LOW (4WD low)
+Shifting from 4x4 HIGH (4WD High) to 4x4 LOW (4WD Low)

 - 1. Bring the vehicle to a complete stop. - 2.
 Depress the brake. - 3.
 Place the gearshift in N (Neutral) (automatic transmission) or depress the clutch (manual transmission). - 4.
 Move the 4WD control to the 4x4 LOW position. - 5.
-Hold the shift command until the LOW RANGE indicator light illuminates. - 6.
-If the LOW RANGE indicator light does not illuminate after 15 seconds, start the vehicle moving, then repeat steps 1 through 5 before reporting any shift concerns to your dealer.
+Hold the shift conditions until the LOW RANGE indicator light illuminates. - 6.
+If the LOW RANGE indicator light does not illuminate within 15 seconds, drive the vehicle above 8 km/h (5 mph), then repeat steps 1 through 5 before reporting any shift concerns to your dealer.

-Shifting from 4x4 LOW (4WD low) to 4x4 HIGH (4WD high) or 2WD (2WD high)
+Shifting from 4x4 LOW (4WD Low) to 4x4 HIGH (4WD High) or 2WD (2WD High)